cb-demos/fm-initializer/README.md

 This script is built to initialize an existing/new FM app with the correct settings for our demo application.

+## What it does

+1. Create an app matching the `APP_NAME` if it doesn't already exist
+2. Creates the following environments if they don't exist: `Production`, `Pre-Prod`, `QA`, `Dev`
+3. Initializes the needed flags
+4. Initializes the custom properties
+5. Sets up the target groups

 ## Run locally

 ```shell